 I pray he loves school so much he can’t contain his excitement and wants to tell us ALL (and I do mean ALL) about it.

-But as this new season begins, despite sadness and a little bit of fear, I just cannot hold back my joy and excitement for all he will learn in this new adventure.
+As this new season begins, despite sadness and a little bit of fear, I just cannot hold back my joy and excitement for all he will learn in this new adventure.

 New friends.
 Personal responsibility.
 Art.
 Gym.
 Newfound independence.
 Social skills.
 Letters.
 Math.
 Science.
 New challenges.
 History.
 And oh, so much more!